-The ATP system.
 The ATP system is a DB scheme.
-Pension benefits are based on 1) the 15 years in an individual's career where pensionable earnings were the highest,50 2) the total number of years in which an individual earns pension rights (with a maximum of 30 years), and 3) the claiming age.
+Pension benefits are based on 1) the 15 years in an individual's career where pensionable earnings were the highest, 2) the total number of years in which an individual earns pension rights (career length, with a maximum of 30 years), and 3) the claiming age.
+Pensionable earnings are labor income and income from social insurance benefits that in turn are based on labor income, such as unemployment insurance, sickness insurance, parental leave benefits, workers' compensation and disability insurance.
+Capital income is not considered to be pensionable earnings nor are transfers that are not based on previous labor earnings, for instance social aid.

 Pension rights can be earned between ages 16 and 64 - earnings at age 65 or beyond have no effect on pension rights.
 Annual earnings are converted to pension rights by dividing earnings in a year by a base amount (BA) for that year, which produces the ATP points used to calculate pension benefits.
-The BA serves to index pension rights and benefits to prices, with some discretion by the government.51 Annual ATP points are capped at 6.5 BAs, which corresponds empirically to the median of the earnings distribution for 55 year olds in 2000.
+The BA serves to index pension rights and benefits to prices, with some discretion by the government.
+Annual ATP points are capped at 6.5 BAs, which corresponds empirically to the median of the earnings distribution for 55 year olds in 2000.